doctyper/flexie/README.md

 See the [Things you need to know](http://selectivizr.com/#things)

 ### Caveats
+For older browsers (IE < 8), please remember that some advanced selectors (child, adjacent, pseudo-selectors) will fail.
+Flexie does not attempt to bridge this gap, so if you must support legacy browsers, class names and ID selectors are your friend.

 As of FF 4.0 / Chrome 7 / Safari 5, Gecko and Webkit differ slightly in their flexbox implementations. <strike>Of note is their default values.
 Webkit will default to `box-align: start`, while Gecko defaults to the spec-defined `box-align: stretch`.
 Make sure your flexbox CSS works on both these browsers before adding Flexie.</strike>

 * As of version 0.7, Flexie normalizes the `box-align` property across Webkit browsers.